mezis/mezis.github.com/_drafts/remote.md

 per candidate).
 The competition also is global.
 Some candidates will relocate, but recent history has show that experienced candidates will not relocate to London, even for very high salaries (e.g. 80k£ pa).

+Jason Fried summs this up nicely in [_Remote_](XXX):

+> Great talent is everywhere, and not everyone wants to move to San Francisco.

 Our analysis at that point was that, given the competition and the very high valuation in the market, non-financial considerations prime in a candidate’s